 What’s the Accommodation like?

 Most people don’t want to leave!
 We stay at a Franciscan Convent Guesthouse (St Anthony’s) in the historic centre of Assisi.
-It’s a tucked away and very charming, parts of the building date from the 13th century.
+It’s a tucked away and very charming place, parts of the building date from the 13th century.
 Our studio is in the garden.
-You can expect a homely welcome, most likely a room with a fabulous view over the Basilica Santa Chiara and the Umbrian plain beyond.
+You can expect a homely welcome, and most likely, stay in a room with a fabulous view over the Basilica Santa Chiara and the Umbrian plain beyond.
 The rooms are clean, comfortable and have small en suite shower rooms.